noir-lang/book/src/language_concepts/data_types.md

 #### Global Constants

-Constants can also be global, however, they must be declare the `const` keyword and type annotated.
+Constants can also be global; however, they must be declared `const` and explicitly type annotated.
 They can then be used like any other constant inside functions.
-Global consts can also be used to specify array annotations for function parameters, and can be imported from submodules.
+Global consts can also be used to specify array annotations for function parameters and can be imported from submodules.

 ```rust,noplaypen
 const N: Field = 5;